CU-DSI-Scholars/site-source/readme.md

 ## Tracking Students

-For now, unfortunately students need to be tracked in two places: one for payment info and one for program oversight.
+For now, unfortunately students need to be tracked in two places: one for [payment](https://docs.google.com/spreadsheets/d/1HZanMFHPHIF7nVmIxa52A2JjbHYJyrWp4aGGZyYwTBY/edit#gid=0) info and one for program [oversight](https://docs.google.com/spreadsheets/d/1_wQZX-PCAHGvhRKO_ldlvFIy0P2Pc5BPbOtKunLsMKg/edit#gid=0).
+The payment sheet should be cloned each term.
+In each instance, add rows to record every student and all of the faculty who participate.